 Felony sex offenders who fail to register as required or to keep law enforcement notified of their whereabouts commit a felony in Colorado.
 Misdemeanor sex offenders who fail to do so commit a Colorado misdemeanor.

-- 1. Colorado sex offender obligations
+- 1. What obligations do Colorado sex offenders have?

-The obligations of Colorado sex offenders are set forth in article 3 of title 18 of the Colorado Revised Statutes.
+Colorado’s registration requirements for convicted sex offenders are set forth in article 3 of title 18 of the Colorado Revised Statutes.
 They apply to both people convicted in Colorado and to people who move to Colorado after conviction in any other state or U.S. jurisdiction (including the military).